Devvlos/LinkPlastic/README.md

 Once your pull request has been merged, you can delete your branch.

-## 📝 License

-This project is under the MIT license.
-See the [LICENSE](LICENSE.md) file for more details.

----

-Made with ❤️ by John Emerson :wave: [Get in touch](https://johnggli.github.io/linktree)
+Made with ❤️ by John Emerson :wave: [Get in touch](https://github.com/Devvlos/LinkPlastic.git)